 Training is more important than ever before.
 An LMS has been designed to train your employees, your suppliers, your customers, your volunteers, and your members.
 But it also is designed to track training and be able to report and analyse the results, making it easy for administrators to get people the training they need to succeed.

-And in today’s Great Resignation environment, any tool that can help retain your valuable employees certainly delivers on its ROI potential.
+And in today’s Great Resignation environment, any tool that can help retain your valuable employees certainly delivers on its ROI potential - an important consideration when looking at LMS pricing.

 An LMS can reduce your turnover